mircealungu/mircea/notes/Book-Reviews.md

 I've decided that I must write short notes about the books I read.
 I'll try to keep them here.

-# Books
+# 2026

+## Project Hail Mary

+4/5

+A feel good story.
+I imagine that as a movie would be a bit claustrophobic.

-## 2024
+# 2024

-gulag archipelago
+Gulag archipelago

-- the soviet paranthesis inthe history of russia
+- the soviet paranthesis in the history of russia
-- a reminder of how
+- a reminder of how evil people can become quite quickly